supaglue-labs/supaglue/docs/docs/integration-patterns/managed-syncs.md

 ## Sync behavior

-Supaglue executes syncs on a per Entity/Object/Common Schema basis.
-For example, ten syncs will be created if you are syncing ten Standard Objects.
+Supaglue executes syncs on a per Object basis.
+For example, Supaglue will create ten syncs if you are syncing ten Standard Objects.
 Supaglue schedules them to run simultaneously at the frequency you set.
 Each sync run is independent, i.e., a failure in one sync will not affect the others.

-## Query patterns

-Refer to [Destination](/category/destinations) documentation for best practices in each destination, e.g. [Postgres](../destinations/postgres#query-patterns).